 - For marketing purposes where you’ve consented to marketing.

 The above recipients may also process, transfer and disclose your information for the purposes set out above and they may be in countries where data protection laws don’t provide the same level of protection as in the UK.
 Regulations implementing international agreements on tax compliance may require us to report certain information about you (and/or about connected persons) to the tax authority in the country in which your account is maintained (e.g. HM Revenue & Customs in the UK).
 The tax authority may transfer that information to any tax authority in countries where you or a connected person may be tax resident.
 However, whether it is processed in the UK or overseas, your information will be protected by a strict code of secrecy and security applying to all members of Pennington Williams.

-If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email M R Pennington at email@example.com or telephone him on 0151 334 2444.
+If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email Lisa Taylor at email@example.com or telephone her on 0151 334 2444.

 You also have the right to make a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues, at any time.
 The ICO’s contact details are as follows: